The Moodle Training Site will be closed on Wednesday evenings from 6:00 p.m.–10:00 p.m. Pacific Standard Time for security updates and maintenance.

 These resources include everything ELPAC trainers need to prepare test examiners for administrating and scoring the Initial ELPAC: training videos, trainer notes for each task type, training quizzes, and the Initial ELPAC Training binder sections.
 Trainers

 need to decide if test examiners need training in both the Speaking and Writing domains or just Writing domain.
-All test examiners will have to calibrate for the grade and grade spans and the domains they will be administering and scoring.
+All test examiners will have to calibrate for the grade level and grade spans and the domains they will be administering and scoring.
 Calibration

-Test examiners must calibrate for the grade or grade spans they will be administering and scoring.
+Test examiners must calibrate for the grade level or grade spans they will be administering and scoring.
 Calibration quizzes do not need to be completed in order.
 Once all calibration quizzes in the section are completed, a link to a “certification of completion”

 will unlock.
 Test examiners will follow this link to have a certificate emailed to them.
 Test examiners can share these certificates with their ELPAC trainer, site coordinator, and/or LEA ELPAC coordinator as proof of calibration.